RGBDeehan/Rough-Lab-CW/README.md

 C-04 : Input radius and light of a cylinder and display the volume.

-C-05 : Input archery delete number and display each digit separately.
+C-05 : Input a three digit number and display each digit separately.